 The belief that there is ‘not enough,’ which can trigger fear, anxiety, stress and frustration.

-How the abundance mindset influences your life: Fear will often dictate your life and you close yourself off from opportunities and new ventures.
+How the scarcity mindset influences your life: Fear will often dictate your life and you close yourself off from opportunities and new ventures.
 You may feel like you have to constantly compete with others or compare yourself to their success.

 Although outside influences like advertising or social media can trigger the fear of ‘not enough’.
 We hold the power within ourselves to change our own mindset, because we have a choice in what we believe.
 By doing this you will begin to let go of the fear of ‘not enough’ and invite in a life of abundance.